Search Knowledge Base by Keyword

 The COE and STEP formats will allow you to bring your walls into other deliverable software.
 However, Revit offers the widest breadth of tools to adjust your model to your preferences.

 Once you have your .c3rvt file from EdgeWise, we can proceed to use the Revit Importer.
 Open Revit, navigate to the EdgeWise Import tab, and click Open Model.
-After selecting your .c3rvt file and clicking Open you’ll be greeted with the Building Import Options dialogue box.
+After selecting your .c3rvt file and clicking Open, you will be greeted with the Building Import Options dialogue box, seen above.
 This importer will give you control over a wide range of perimeters.
-With tools like Level Mapping and Angle Snapping you’ll have the ability to get your model just right.
+With tools like Level Mapping and Angle Snapping, you will have the ability to get your model just right.
 For more information regarding the Revit Importer, reference the article here.

-The final level of control offered for building models comes in the Revit Plugin Tools.
-Navigate to the EdgeWise Import tab, click Add Database, and import your .c3rvt model file.
+The final level of control offered for building models is offered by the Revit Plugin Tools.
+Navigate to the EdgeWise Import tab within Revit, click Add Database, and import your .c3rvt model file.
 From here use tools like Color: Distance and Refit Wall to further adjust your walls.

 Taking advantage of Smart Points does not require the Revit Plugin Tools.
 Navigate to the Insert tab and click Point Cloud.
 Then select your .RCP file you exported from EdgeWise.
 Next, adjust your Coordinate Positioning and click Open.
 Smart Points are great for finding window and door placements.